Partnering with non-profit organizations to address diverse urban challenges facing the Pacific Northwest in collaboration with Duke alumni.

 During program enrichment activities, students will be driven in rental vans by program staff or the entire group will take public transportation.
 If needed, students may also easily rent Zipcars near the U District or near their service placements.
 Zipcars will only be needed for recreational use if desired and, therefore, are not a programmatic expense.
 Most program events will take place in the city where public transportation can be used.
 If an event is taking place outside of Seattle, group transportation will be arranged by the site leaders.

 Seattle is also home to an extensive ferry system.
 If students desire to explore the surrounding Seattle area they may take a ferry from downtown Seattle to several nearby cities: Bainbridge Island, Bremerton, Edmonds, Kingston, Lopez Island, and Vashon.

-Volunteer Placement Logistics: Most volunteer placement sites will primarily consist of office-based work from 8:30 am to 5 pm.
+Volunteer Placement Logistics: Students will serve at their community partner sites Monday-Friday 8:30 am to 5 pm.
 Some placements will occasionally require evening and weekend commitments.
-At a couple of sites, students will often work in the field on outreach, community education, or fitness related events.
+While some placement sites will require mostly office-based work other sites will require students to often work in the field on outreach, community education, community gardening, or fitness related events.
 Even with office-based placements, it is common to occasionally leave the office to complete tasks or run errands for the placement.
 If this is the case, students will typically take the bus or walk, depending on the distance.